The Art of Integration: Spanning The 8 Limbs

 Whether you are looking to advance your self- practice or currently struggling with an injury our intention will be to help you progress with clarity and intelligence.

 We will embark on a journey of exploration through a series of workshops devoted to truly deepening your practice.
-Here are the examples of what we will see during the Asana Labs:
+Here are the examples of what we will see during “The language of Asana” with Ron Reid:

 In these classes, the postures will be drawn from Ashtanga Yoga and the Vinyasa system as a whole.
 We will combine anatomical information with practice components that will allow us to access deeper actions in the body.